ByeonghoonJeon/drumKit/README.md

 # drumKit
 Play drum on the web.

-All the employed basic resources were provided from The App Brewery via relevant Udemy course.
+All the employed basic resources were provided by The App Brewery via relevant Udemy course.